Loading this page.

 Start with Core Zone and then return here once the surrounding concept stack is clear.

-Use Core Zone or the linked nodes below when you want to compare this page against neighboring parts of the graph.
+Use Core Zone or the linked entries below when you want to compare this page against neighboring work.

 Many glossary abstractions become richer when viewed inside the spatial module.